Parrit/parrit-remix-netlify/app/styles/README.md

 ## Parrit Styles

-As of this writing, Parrit styles are generated using SASS.
+As of this writing, Parrit styles are static CSS

-You can generate them using npm

-- `npm dev:css`
-- `npm build:css`
+We are not sure what we want our UI to be at this moment in time.

+There is some progress towards MUI